Kim Lindsay, Math

 “It’s not worth doing something unless someone, somewhere, would much rather you weren’t doing it.” – Sir Terry Pratchett

-Terra Verde invited me to teach 6th grade Social Studies for the first time this year, and I’m very excited about the opportunity!
-I graduated from the University of Oklahoma here in Norman with a Bachelor of Arts in Classics and Letters in 2015, and while teaching may be new for me, I have lots of experience working with kids of various ages.
-I look forward to being able to translate that experience into the field of education.
+Terra Verde invited me to teach Social Studies in 2016, and it has been an incredible experience!
+I graduated from the University of Oklahoma here in Norman with a Bachelor of Arts in Classics and Letters in 2015, and while teaching may be new for me, I have lots of experience working with kids of various ages, which I feel translates very naturally into the field of education.

-The Liberal Arts, with the diversity and internal fluidity of its component fields, has always held my fascination, and the prospect of imparting a similar love of learning to the students at Terra Verde is an honor.
+The Liberal Arts, with the diversity and internal fluidity of its component fields, has always held my fascination, and the chance to impart a similar love of learning to the students at Terra Verde is an honor.

 I live in Norman with my significant other and fellow life-long learner, Erika, as well as our two sweet cats, Zada and Boudica.
 I love to read (Terry Pratchett is my favorite author, mythology my favorite genre, and Batman my favorite comic book), and spend much of my free time conlanging (that’s making invented languages, for those not in the know).
 I am proficient in written and spoken French, as well as written and spoken Latin.

-I can’t wait to teach all of the wonderfully bright students here at Terra Verde, and in equal measure, I look forward to learning a lot from them!
+Every year brings new opportunities to teach the wonderfully bright students here at Terra Verde, and in equal measure, to learn a lot myself!

 Gina Fowler – Spanish